Shahriarin2garden/EKYC-Platform2/README.md

 EKYC System is an enterprise-grade solution designed for organizations requiring robust customer verification and data management.
 The system features a modern React frontend with TypeScript, styled with Tailwind CSS, and a powerful Express.js backend API with MongoDB Atlas database integration for efficient data storage and retrieval.

+### 🎥 Demo Video

+Watch a complete demonstration of the EKYC Platform in action:

+📹 **[View Demo Video](./demos/ekyc-demo.mp4)** - Download and watch the full demonstration

+The demo showcases:
+- Modern UI with glassmorphism effects and smooth animations
+- KYC form submission with real-time validation
+- Admin authentication and dashboard
+- Application management and status updates
+- PDF generation and download functionality
+- AI-powered summary generation

+> **Note:** The demo video is located in the `demos/` folder.
+Clone the repository to view it locally.

 ### Key Capabilities

 - **MongoDB Integration** - Cloud-based MongoDB Atlas for scalable data storage